CiscoCSS/cisco-catc-vlan-python/README.md

 # cisco-catc-vlan-python
 **Catalyst Center Device Interface Query Report:**

-**Case:** Query Catalyst Center devices for their assoicated vlans and generate csv report.
+**Use Case:** Query Catalyst Center devices for their assoicated vlans and generate csv report.
 Sequential execution.

 **Solution:** A sequential query to Catalyst over it all it's devices and identify the one with it's associated vlan's and generate a csv report.